Wash your hands, not your food.

 No evidence thus far suggests that this virus can be transmitted via food or food packaging.
 Well, that’s the short answer.
 The fact supporting this answer is that so far, experts have reasons to believe the person-to-person is the primary form of transmission of COVID-19 and not food or food containers.

-The FDA said, “This particular coronavirus causes respiratory illness and is spread from person-to-person, unlike foodborne gastrointestinal or GI viruses, such as norovirus and hepatitis A that often make people ill through contaminated food”
+, “This particular coronavirus causes respiratory illness and is spread from person-to-person, unlike foodborne gastrointestinal or GI viruses, such as norovirus and hepatitis A that often make people ill through contaminated food”

 Therefore it becomes all the more vital that you follow the proper protocol every time you go to the store.